 For the next 22 years, the two sides of the island were united under Haitian rule, although in practice, Haitian President Jean-Pierre Boyer treated the two regions as separate entities.
-While Boyer did free Santo Domingo's slaves, he instituted discriminatory policies against the inhabitants of the former property and sought to reduce Church power and influence (see Religion and Spirituality), while erasing all other European customs and traditions in society.
+While Boyer did free Santo Domingo's slaves, he instituted discriminatory policies against the inhabitants of the former influence (see p.
+3 of Religion and Spirituality), while erasing all other European customs and traditions in society.
 This discriminatory and often cruel treatment inspired some Dominicans to plot the Haitians' overthrow.
 It also created a deep distrust between the two sides of the island that still echoes today.